katzer/cordova-plugin-local-notifications/README.md

 Before Android 8 it sets the sound of a notification.
 Since Android 8 it sets the sound of a [notification channel](#create-channel).

 ##### iOS
+Enables/disables also the vibration.
+If no sound is set, no vibration will occur.

 You can package the audio data in an `aiff`, `wav`, or `caf` file.
 Sound files must be less than 30 seconds in length.
 If the sound file is longer than 30 seconds, the system plays the default sound instead.
 See [UNNotificationSound - Prepare Sound Resources](https://developer.apple.com/documentation/usernotifications/unnotificationsound?language=objc#Prepare-Sound-Resources).